Darshansingh11/Essay-Analyzer/README.md

 # Essay-Analyzer
-This is a web based application, which identifies the mispelled words which a user may have written while writing an essay.
+This is a web based application, which identifies the misspelled words which a user may have written while writing an essay.
 Thus it can improve the speed and accuracy of writing essays.
 This was also submitted as the final project for a course called "Inroduction to Computer Science"(CS50) by HarvardX.
 It includes a basic user interface for user sign-up and user login.